Robust factory data, M&A help Europe stocks extend rally

 click: link.reuters.com/pag28v

-and train maker said it would sell its heat exchange unit to
+maker said it will sell its heat exchange unit to Triton, a

 Shares in Metso surged 19 percent after Scottish